awsdocs/aws-systems-manager-user-guide/doc_source/view-predefined-patch-baselines.md

    \-or\-

-   To create your own default patch baseline, continue to the topic [Create a custom patch baseline](sysman-patch-baseline-console.md)\.
+   To create your own default patch baseline, continue to the topic [Working with custom patch baselines](sysman-patch-baseline-console.md)\.